 The backend service could run in a multitude of compute environments ranging from serverless Lambdas, to containers running on Fargate or Kubernetes (EKS), to EC2 virtual machines.
 Given we require low latency, significant scale, and want to minimize operational load, we will go with Fargate containerized instances for now.
 AWS Fargate provides a containers-as-a-service platform for quickly deploying containers with autoscaling and minimal operational load.
 A load balancer will distribute requests across backend containers.

-There are numerous Pub/Sub services we could leverage such as Apache Kafka, Redis Pub/Sub, and even Amazon SNS.
-Kafka is an event-streaming service perfect for publishing, processing, and subscribing to events.
-Kafka provides a highly durable disk-based replicated Pub/Sub model which we will leverage here.
-Each time text is translated an event will be published with the relevant UUID.
+There are numerous Pub/Sub services we could leverage such as Apache Kafka, Redis Pub/Sub, and even Amazon SNS+SQS.
+Kafka is a popular event-streaming service perfect for publishing, processing, and subscribing to events.
+Kafka provides a highly durable disk-based replicated Pub/Sub model which is great for data durability if the service goes down so we will leverage that.
+Each time content is translated an event will be published with the relevant UUID to the Pub/Sub channel.

 Next, we discuss the client integration providing the retrieval and rendering of translated text for clients.

-There are three types of clients we must consider: (1) mobile engineers building Android and iOS mobile applications, (2) backend engineers building services with client data needing translation, and (3) frontend engineers building web applications.
-Let’s discuss each in more detail.
+There are three types of clients we must consider for rendering translated content: (1) Android and iOS mobile applications, (2) web frontends, and (3) backend services with user-submitted content.
+We will support preloading translations, as well as dynamically loaded translations.
+Let’s discuss this in more detail.

 Mobile Clients